 Section 2 The members of the Executive Board of Directors (hereafter referred to as the “Executive Board”) will consist of the following positions: President, Vice President, Secretary, Treasurer, Cheerleading Coordinator,

-(The members of the Board (hereafter referred to as the “Board”) will consist of the following positions: President, Vice President, Secretary, Treasurer, Cheerleading Coordinator, Player Safety Coordinator, Equipment Manager, Concession Manager, Fundraising Coordinator/Parent Liaison, Merchandise & Assist.
-Cheer Director.)
+(The members of the Board (hereafter referred to as the “Board”) will consist of the following positions: President, Vice President, Secretary, Treasurer, Cheerleading Coordinator, Football Coordinator, Equipment Manager, Concession Manager, Fundraising Coordinator/Parent Liaison, Merchandise & Assist.
+Cheer Director, Director at Large)

 Section 3 The same person may not hold two or more principal offices on a full-time basis.